A new economic model is taking shape

 Publisher receives a flat multi-year fee in exchange for broad content access rights.
 OpenAI's dominant approach with The Guardian, Axios, and others.
 Provides revenue certainty but misaligns incentives: the AI company has paid once and can consume indefinitely.
 People Inc. CEO Neil Vogel: "We are very happy with either model — both can be viable as long as our content is respected and paid for."

-Microsoft's approach: an "a la carte" marketplace where publishers set prices and AI companies pay per consumption event.
+An "a la carte" marketplace where publishers set prices and AI companies pay per consumption event.
 The AP, USA Today Co., and People Inc. are participants.
 Prorata's Gist.ai runs a 50% revenue-share model across 500+ publishers, distributing revenue proportionally to how much each publisher's content drove AI responses.
-This model better aligns economic value with content consumption — and creates the architecture for a functioning market.
+We believe a revenue sharing model better aligns economic value with content consumption — and creates the architecture for a functioning market.

 Four Industry Initiatives Forcing Payment